e-matrix/codershare/README.md

 Notice the sequence of our pattern-matches.

-1st we define the verson with 'name' and 'age'.
+1st we define the version with 'name' and 'age'.
 This version of our function matchens only if our param has both, name and age.
 If so, it will print "My name is ....".
 When done, Elixir will not continue to find another match.